AItransCompetition/Meet-Deadline-Requirements-Challenge/README.md

 Other requirements: If you want to use a learning-based solution, you need to install some other packages.
 For example, you need to install [torch](https://pypi.org/project/torch/) to run [RL-demo-using-torch](https://github.com/AItransCompetition/Meet-Deadline-Requirements-Challenge/blob/master/solution_demos/rl_torch/solution.py).
 (*The packages supported on our submission evaluating system can be found in [import-package](https://github.com/AItransCompetition/Meet-Deadline-Requirements-Challenge/tree/master/solution_demos#import-package).)

-## Run A Demo
+## Run a Demo
 After basic requirements installed, you can run run_this.py to evaluate the reno solution demo:
 ```bash
 python3 run_this.py
 ```
-Now you have successfully run the demo [Reno](https://github.com/AItransCompetition/Meet-Deadline-Requirements-Challenge/tree/master/solution_demos#reno), which can be used directly in the [submitting](https://github.com/AItransCompetition/Meet-Deadline-Requirements-Challenge/tree/master/solution_demos#submit).
+Now you have successfully run the demo [Reno](https://github.com/AItransCompetition/Meet-Deadline-Requirements-Challenge/tree/master/solution_demos#reno), which can be used directly in the [submission](https://github.com/AItransCompetition/Meet-Deadline-Requirements-Challenge/tree/master/solution_demos#submit).
 If you want to change the evaluation process, you can modify run_this.py or create your own evaluating program.
 [Solution Evaluation](#solution-evaluation) will show you more details on how to achieve this.